As the second instalment of our collaboration with Rose Electra Harris lands, we revisit our conversation with the artist in her south London studio.

 There’s no mistaking a Rose Electra Harris.
 The London-based artist is fast carving a name for herself through her bright, colourful dreamscapes.
 Each of her prints are filled with everyday objects, exploring household interiors with texture and colour.
-For spring summer 18, Sir Plus has collaborated with Rose on a capsule collection of silk ties and pocket squares featuring a one-off palm tree print.
+For our first collection with Rose, she designed a capsule collection of silk ties and pocket squares featuring a one-off palm tree print.

 “The palm tree is something that comes up a lot in my work,” Rose told us when we visited her south London studio.
 “I take a lot of inspiration from travelling to places like India and Morocco, and there’s this tropical feel which I love.”